daliusd/ghlite.nvim/README.md

 options when running `gh pr merge` command.
 Check `gh pr merge -h` for available options and use them in config's `merge` section if defaults are not working for you.

+### GHLitePRAddPRComment

+This command allows to comment on PR at top level (vs commenting on the code).

 ### GHLitePRLoadComments